 - Imerys:The world leader in mineral-based specialties for industry, Imerys delivers solutions (including China Clay from Mid Cornwall) to a great number of sectors from processing industries to consumer goods and building products.
 Visit the Imerys exhibition to find out about how St Austell’s china clay is extracted and used in the manufacture of all sorts of products we handle every day.

 - Creative Front, St Austell Townscape Heritage Initiative: Help PC Projects to imagine a colourful, new world of ceramics in the heart of St Austell.
 Design, draw and cut out shapes as we take over and decorate a shopfront.
 Read more...

-- Wheal Martyn Clay Works: Discover more about the lives of those who lived and worked in the shadows of the famous ‘White Pyramids’.
-Learn about the new developments taking place at the site, and join in tile painting activities.
+- Wheal Martyn Clay Works: Discover more about the lives of those who lived and worked in the shadows of the famous ‘White Pyramids’ and the opportunity to learn about the new developments taking place at the site, and join in tile painting activities.

 You might be interested in taking up the offer a having a stall at the festival – using this to sell or show work, on your own or with others.

 You might be keen to share something about your practice in a live demonstration.

 You might want to set up a food stall outside your own shop, or take one of our planned street food pitches for 2020.

 You might have a touring outdoor performance or busking set you think we’d be interested in booking.

 You might have a skill you’d like to share through one of our hands-on workshops.